Better Windows Task Manager Alternatives [Out of 15 Tested]

 3. Simultaneously press CTRL + ALT + DEL to bring up Windows Security and click Task Manager

-Have you ever wondered whether it’s possible to use the above methods to launch a third party Task Manager program instead of the default Windows one?
-Well, in fact it is possible and a lot easier than you probably thought.
-Many of the third party replacement tools around today have the ability to replace the Windows Task Manager and all the ways you open it.
-Here are 7 third party task managers that you can use to replace the default Windows Task Manager.
+Have you ever wondered if it’s possible to use the above methods to launch a third party Task Manager instead of the default Windows tool?
+Well, it is possible and a lot easier than you probably thought.
+Many third party tools have the ability to replace the Windows Task Manager and all the ways you open it.
+Here are eight third party task managers that you can use to replace the default Windows Task Manager.

 1. Process Explorer

-2. AnVir Task Manager Free
+2. Mitec Task Manager Deluxe